This article is shared by Player Development Project

-- Defend the promise of the community against superiors in the organization who attempt to impose power and control from above.
+- Defend the promise of the community against superiors in the organisation who attempt to impose power and control from above.

-- Be prepared to re-engage members of the organization who are burned out, or cynical, or simply waiting to retire—and for this, there must be the sincere effort to promote organization-wide creativity, commitment, and generosity.
+- Be prepared to re-engage members of the organisation who are burned out, or cynical, or simply waiting to retire—and for this, there must be the sincere effort to promote organisation-wide creativity, commitment, and generosity.

 Are you a hero?

 Wheatley provides a short test to see whether her readers are acting like heroes, not like hosts.
 You are acting like a hero, she says, when:

 - You believe if you just work harder, you will fix things.

 - You believe if you get smarter or learn a new technique, you will solve problems for others.

 - You believe if you take on more projects and causes and have less time for relationships.